 - 1. Read: Kristin Luker.
 2008.
 Salsa Dancing in the Social Sciences: Research in an Age of Info-Glut.
 Cambridge, MA: Harvard University Press.
 Chapters 4 and 5. ("What is this a Case of, Anyway?" and "Reviewing the Literature.") - 2.
+Read: Abbott, Andrew A. 2004.
+Chapter 1.
+"Explanation," in Methods of Discovery: Heuristics for the Social Sciences.
+Norton. - 3.
 Answer the questions that Luker poses at the end of each chapter and be prepared to share these in class.